kscott94/CNVinject/README.md

 CNVinject was originally designed for ultra-low-input, whole-genome-amplified sequencing libraries, where amplification bias, allelic dropout, uneven coverage, duplicate reads, and sparse genomic representation can make some simulation approaches unrealistic.
 CNVinject generates realistic artificial CNV-positive BAM files for:

-- benchmarking read-depth CNV callers;
+- benchmarking read-depth CNV callers
-- when cell lines with desired CNVs are not accessible;
+- when cell lines with desired CNVs are not accessible
-- testing CNV detection limits in data with low coverage, sparse coverage, amplification bias, sequencing and mapping artifacts;
+- testing CNV detection limits in data with low coverage, sparse coverage, amplification bias, sequencing and mapping artifacts
-- creating positive controls from real BAMs;
+- creating positive controls from real BAMs
-- comparing breakpoint sensitivity across defined genomic intervals;
+- comparing breakpoint sensitivity across defined genomic intervals
-- validating pipelines where retaining the original sample noise is important.
+- validating pipelines where retaining the original sample noise is important

 Inermediate fastq files (breakpoint reads only) with CNV injections can be retained with `--disable-cleanup ` where raw fastq files are neccessary for benchmarking.
 Alternatively, users can convert the edited BAM back to fastq.
 It is important to note that the edited fastq reads are designed to maintain sequencing and mapping artifacts present in the original alignments and therefore small variants should be treated as artifacts.